Clean TeQ Water Signs Agreement for Technology Services with Sunrise Energy Metals

 With European legislation soon to mandate a minimum percentage of recycled material in lithium ion batteries, recycling processes (in particular, black mass recycling) will become an increasingly critical component of future integrated supply chains.
 Clean TeQ Water has substantial expertise in metal recovery and recycling and the use of ionic resins to improve the efficiency of such processes.
 This support is part of a larger objective of Clean TeQ Water to use its expertise not only for pollutants and impurity removal but also for resource recovery, especially when related to metals related to the clean energy value chain.

-The scope of works covers a period of two years with a value of approximately AUD $2M which will be billed as incurred.
+The scope of works covers a period of two years and costs will be billed as incurred.
 Sunrise Energy Metals may terminate the agreement at any time with notice and shall own all intellectual property developed under the scope of works.
 Clean TeQ Water looks forward to delivering these Technical Services and assisting Sunrise Energy Metals in its drive to sustainably provide battery materials for a decarbonising planet.